bolderflight/logger/README.md

 Logger<200> datalog(&sd);
 ```

-**bool Init(std::string file_name)** Initializes the data log given a file name.
+**int Init(std::string file_name)** Initializes the data log given a file name.
 The .bfs extension is always used and the file name is appended with a number to prevent overwriting existing files.
-True is returned on succesfully creating and opening the file, otherwise false is returned.
+The log file number is returned on success and a -1 is returned on failure.

 ```C++
 bool status = datalog.Init("test_data");